gamblevore/speedie/Documentation/Perry.md

 ## Simplicity

-Let me re-iterate that last point and make a whole section out of it.
+Let make a whole section out of that last point.
+Perry's overall design is to make your life simple.

 When you have a project in vscode or xcode, there is a .vscode or .xcodeproj file.
 In Xcode's case, that file is usually quite large.
+In fact my .xcodeproj files are normally 1.5MB to 2.1MB large.
+Thats 1.5MB **more** than nothing!

 **In Perry, there is no such file.** The source code that the compiler needs for your project, is enough for Perry to understand when opening that project.